ethereum/go-ethereum/docs/_getting-started/index.md

 ```

-It is also possible for this request to time out if the clef approval took too long - in this case simply repeat the request and approval.
+It is also possible for this request to time out if the Clef approval took too long - in this case simply repeat the request and approval.

 ### Checking account balance.